jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (7)
 (8) The Commissioner must prescribe 1 or more electronic forms and means of electronic communication in which or by which a return must be provided under this section.
 The Commissioner may specify conditions relating to the format, either general or in a particular case.

+### 57C Return by transfer scheme withholding TSWT
+(1) This section applies when a transfer scheme withholds in a period an amount of TSWT from a person’s assessable withdrawal amount in accordance with subpart RI of the Income Tax Act 2007.
+(2) The transfer scheme must, at the time of payment of the TSWT, file a return in the prescribed form— (a) showing the total amount of TSWT withheld for the period; and (b) showing the total amount of assessable withdrawal amount from which TSWT has been withheld for the period; and (c) providing further information that the Commissioner considers relevant.

 ### 58 Returns of specified charitable, benevolent, philanthropic, or cultural bodies
 Every gift-exempt body must, when notified by the Commissioner, furnish a return of its funds derived or received in any tax year and showing the source and application of those funds, together with such other particulars as may be required by the Commissioner.